lotterfriends/bootstrap-wizard/README.md

 ## Options
 - defaultTitle : Label in the Breadcrumb, if no Legend-Tag is set (Default: "Step")
-- nextClass: CSS-Class for the Nextbutton (Default: "next")
+- nextClass: CSS-Class for the nextbutton (Default: "next")
-- prevClass: CSS-Class for the Previousbutton (Default : "previous")
+- prevClass: CSS-Class for the previousbutton (Default : "previous")
-- jumperClass: CSS-Class for the Link in the Breadcrumb (Default: "jump")
+- jumperClass: CSS-Class for the link in the breadcrumb (Default: "jump")
-- primaryButtonClass: CSS-Class for the Primarybutton.
+- primaryButtonClass: CSS-Class for the primarybutton.
 Triggered by pressing the Enter Key.
 (Default: "btn-primary")

 ## Events
 ```javascript